Doug Gottlieb: Coaching

 Along with then-University of Tennessee coach Bruce Pearl, Gottlieb helped coach the United States team at the 2009 Maccabiah Games.
 He coached Team USA in basketball at the 2017 Maccabiah Games, winning a gold medal as the USA defeated France in the final in Jerusalem.
 He had formerly won a gold medal at the Maccabiah Games as a player, but said "It is more special to win as a coach."

+On May 14, 2024, Gottlieb was named the head men's basketball coach at Green Bay.
+He will continue to host his daily radio show.

+The team won two of their first five games before going on a losing streak.
+At a press conference after losing a home game to Milwaukee, he referred to playing perceived weaker teams as "Nobody U".
+Days later, his team lost to Michigan Tech, a Division II team.
+The Phoenix lost 14 of their first 16 games after a previous season when they lost just 14 games for the entire season.
+By the halfway point of February, they had lost 20 games in a row.

+Head coaching record

 Honors

 On June 26, 2011, Gottlieb was inducted into the Southern California Jewish Sports Hall of Fame.
 He is a member of the Oklahoma State University Foundation Board of Governors.
 In January 2016, Gottlieb became a national spokesman for the American Cancer Society.

 Personal life

+Gottlieb was born in Milwaukee while his father, Bob Gottlieb, was the head coach of the Milwaukee Panthers men's basketball team.
 Gottlieb is Jewish.
-He met his wife Angie, a native of Drumright, Oklahoma, and fellow Oklahoma State alum, while attending Oklahoma State and has been married since August 2000.
-The couple has three children.

 In November 2014, Bob Gottlieb, Doug's father, died of cancer.
-Gottlieb shared his father's death on Facebook and tens of basketball teams, high school and college, wore orange in Bob's honor.
-His brother Gregg is an assistant coach for the Grand Canyon University Women's basketball team.
-His sister Wendy, formerly worked in marketing for the Oakland Raiders, is currently involved in philanthropy in Northern California.
+Gottlieb shared his father's death on Facebook and dozens of basketball teams at the high school and college levels wore orange in Bob's honor.
+His brother Gregg is an assistant coach for the Grand Canyon Antelopes women's basketball team.
+His sister Wendy formerly worked in marketing for the Oakland Raiders and is currently involved in philanthropy in Northern California.